k8-scalar/MigratingKubernetes/README.md

 As conformance tests constitute only a small part of the total e2e testing suite, we postulate that not all features of the open-source Kubernetes distribution are enforced by this certification programme.

 As such, we have explored feature incompatibilities between three major vendors of the hosted product type: Azure Kubernetes Service (AKS), AWS' Elastic Kubernetes Service (EKS) and Google Kubernetes Service (GKE).
-We have found that 29 out of 161 documented features of the open-source k8s release v1.13 are not supported by at least one of these vendors.
+We have found that 30 out of 162 documented features of the open-source k8s release v1.13 are not supported by the default Kubernetes platform configuration of these vendors.

 ## Data
 We have consulted three sources of information for each vendor to detect and validate these feature incompatibilities: